AnishRane-cox/anishrane.github.io/about.md

 <br>When I’m not debugging code or optimizing neural nets, you’ll probably find me:

--   <br>Sketching ideas for new AI tools.
+-   Sketching ideas for new AI tools.
--   <br>Breaking down complex concepts into teaching content.
+-   Breaking down complex concepts into teaching content.
--   <br>Exploring how AI can merge with **mobility, manufacturing, and smart energy** — fields where companies like Weichai are already leading the charge.
+-   Exploring how AI can merge with **mobility, manufacturing, and smart energy** — fields where companies like Weichai are already leading the charge.

 <hr class="neon-line">